dantleech/blog/content/posts/2024-08-29-col-de-tourmalet.md

 "Why not!"
 I said
 "Why not!" he replied

-We talked about the weather forcast and the ominous thunder and storm warnings, I was really looking for some reassurance.
+We talked about the weather forecast and the ominous thunder and storm warnings, I was really looking for some reassurance.
 Would I be crazy to ride the Tourmalet in a storm?
 He seemed happy with this option which gave me some of the reassurance I wanted.